Generative AI Testing

 products and features

-Trust the outputs of genAI features
+Trust the outputs of GenAI features

-Make sure features using genAI return consistent, relevant, and precise results — and determine when the prompt agent or model caused the regression.
+Make sure features using GenAI return consistent, relevant, and precise results—and determine when the prompt agent or model caused the regression.

 Control compute costs

-for genAI testing
+for GenAI testing

 Avoid burning through tokens and your testing budget with selective execution and smart sampling techniques.

-Maximize genAI
+Maximize GenAI

 testing coverage